gristlekinginc/metsci-site-v2/docs/tutorial-basics/002-intro-to-console.md

 2. **Hotspots**: The packet is received by a hotspot, which then forwards it to the MetSci console through the Internet.
 3. **LoRaWAN Network Server**: The packet passes through a LoRaWAN Network Server (LNS), which decodes the data.
 4. **Console Decoding**: The MetSci console interprets the decoded data, determining if a pipe is leaking, the current temperature, wind speed, etc.
-5. **Applications**: Finally, the decoded data is sent to an application (e.g., the MetSci app), or it can be integrated with other systems.
+5. **Applications**: Finally, the decoded data is sent to an application or it can be integrated with other systems to trigger an action; say, if a door is opened a light gets turned on.

 Today, we'll be focusing on the **MetSci Console**.